kfelter/kfelter.github.io/README.md

 Megaphone was purchased by Spotify, my contributions to the adserver and content delivery code around Streaming Ad Insertion was a large contributor to the deal.
-I still lead the backend development team that focuses on scaling up to 1 billion podcast downloads a month and beyond
+I still lead the backend development team that focuses on scaling up to 1 billion podcast downloads a month and beyond.

+Recently I
-Recently I migrated our infrastrucure from on prem machines running rancher to gke in google cloud
+* migrated our infrastrucure from on prem machines running rancher to gke in google cloud
+* upgraded a large batch job that to an event driven system that improved accuracy, observability, reliability, speed and scaling potential of the system
+* created new revenue streams by adding the ability to communicate via the VAST spec to our adserver
+* created a new reporting pipeline to track ad impression events for billing purposes
+* led code walkthrough's to help other developers understand the business logic of applications

 ### 09/2019 - 01/2021 Software Engineer Megaphone